Complementarity of Gravitational Collapse (I) Origin of the Bekenstein-Hawking Entropy

-{\em Conclusion and discussion} Our analysis here shows that GR permits two complementary description for the microscopic state of BHs formed through gravitational collapse: (1) continuously contracting collapsars with close-to-implmenting but never successfully implemented horizon in the Schwarzschild time definition, and (2) over-cross oscillatory solid-balls ergodically but unpredictably crossing the singularity in the Lemaitre time definition.
+{\em Conclusion and discussion} Our analysis here shows that GR permits two complementary description for the microscopic state of pBHs: (a) continuously contracting collapsars with close-to-implementing but never successfully implemented horizon in the Schwarzschild time definition, and (b) over-cross oscillatory solid-balls ergodically but unpredictably crossing the singularity in the Lema\^itre time definition.
 This complementarity emerges naturally from the general coordinate invariance of GR rather than apriori assumptions required of any unknown quantum gravitation theory.
-The area-law formula of Bekenstein-Hawking entropy arises from the degeneracy of the quantised wave functional of the collapsing matter's configuration.
-This resolves the contradiction between the statistic feature BH thermodynamics and the deterministic scenario of singularity theorems.
-It suggests that BHs maintain extended matter distribution of their progenitors rather than develop successfully implemented singularity or event horizon, of course in the Schwarzschild time definition, whose domain corresponds to all outside observations.
-This is a remarkable prediction testable through gravitational wave spectroscopy and multi-messenger astronomy.
+The area-law formula of Bekenstein-Hawking entropy arises from the degeneracy of the quantum wave functional of the collapsing material's configuration.
+This resolves the contradiction between the statistic feature of BH thermodynamics and the deterministic scenario of gravitational collapse implied by singularity theorems.
+It suggests that to all outside probes, pBHs should be considered compact objects inherit radial mass-profile from their progenitors rather than singular objects wrapped by successfully implemented event horizon.
+This is a remarkable declaration dis-verfiable through gravitational wave spectroscopy and multi-messenger astronomy.